Bicycles

 The early PDQ seat frames were missing a triangular fillet which reinforces it at each side.
 Everyone I know who had one of the early ones had it break.
 Pashley replaced them very efficiently.

 I didn't much like the Nokian tyres which came with the PDQ.
 They seemed puncture prone and not to roll very well.
-My favourite replacement in the ETRTO 406 20" size is the wonderfully puncture resistant and smooth rolling Vredestein Monte Carlo.
+Mostly I have used the Vredestein Monte Carlo tyre on this bike.
+However, Schwalbe Marathon and Marathon Plus tyres are also a good option.
 I also tried the Tioga Comp Pool slicks for a while.
-They have very low rolling resistance and their hard rubber compound means that they last seemingly forever, but because hard rubber doesn't deform much to the road they lack grip - especially in the wet when you most need it.
+They are fast tyres, with very low rolling resistance, and their hard rubber compound means that they last seemingly forever, but they are puncture prone, and because hard rubber doesn't deform much to the road they lack grip - especially in the cold and wet when you most need it.
 Good tyres in the summer, but not in winter.

 I also have had trouble with the Sachs 3x7 hub gear originally fitted.
 This lost the ability to freewheel way back on the 1999 Bike Culture week.
 I had to ride home from what was the longest ride that I'd done up to that time without coasting at all.
 The bike was taken back to the dealer it was bought from (D-Tek in Cambridgeshire who I've always found to be very helpful) and returned with a repaired hub.
 A couple of years later the hub ate its ball bearings (not D-Tek's fault) and this time I took it apart and replaced the skimpy ball bearing races with a far larger number of loose ball bearings.
 It didn't fail again until July 2008 when the ball bearings again were chewed up while on a tour in Friesland.
 This was repaired by a very helpful engineer, but failed again the next day so I ended up returning home by train and building a new wheel with a normal freehub and no hub gear.
 I have a web page showing how the hub failed.
 My bike now has a standard Shimano 7 speed cassette system.